gemma-butcher/ms4/TESTING.md

   I-Snap provides:<br>
       * a newsletter signup located in the footer.
 This also forms parts of the projects CRUD functionality.
       * The function lets the user know when they have succesfully signed up.
-      * Will let the user know if they have already signed up with a notifcation stating they have already submitted their email address fornewletter subscription.
+      * Will let the user know if they have already signed up with a notifcation stating they have already submitted their email address for the newletter subscription.

 ![screenshot](documentation/readme_images/subscribe_success.png)